LemonATsu/A-NeRF/README.md

 ```
 ## Acknowledgements
 - The code is built upon [nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch).
-- We use [SPIN]() for estimating the initial 3D poses for our Mixamo dataset.
+- We use [SPIN](https://github.com/nkolot/SPIN) for estimating the initial 3D poses for our Mixamo dataset.
+- We generate the data using [SURREAL](https://github.com/gulvarol/surreal) and [Adobe Mixamo](https://www.mixamo.com/) characters.